jaiew/krypton/README.txt

 Unit/Integration Testing:
 =========================

 Lives in com.thoughtworks.twist.driver.web.test.
 JUnit 4 is used.
 You can run any tests from within Eclipse.
-Not all tests pass.
-The way to run tests for both Mozilla and Safari based on subclassing is simplistic (but works for now).

 Acceptance Testing: